riipandi/next-start/readme.md

 #### Vercel Configuration (optional)

+If you are using monorepo you will need to configure a few things:

 - Settings -> General -> Root Directory : `apps/web/`
 - Settings -> Git -> Ignored Build Step : `git diff --quiet HEAD^ HEAD ./`